krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 The first parameter is the template.
 Text inside the double curly braces is treated as an expression (see <a href="#template-syntax--data-binding">Template Syntax & Data Binding</a>).

-The second parameter is the evaluation 'context' or `this` inside the template, which can be an object and/or a bunch of variables.
+The second parameter is the evaluation 'context' or `this` inside the template.
+Context can be an object and/or a bunch of variables.
 In the example the variable `"name"` is assigned the value `"world"`.

 The third parameter is the `OutputStream` to write to.